Joseph E. Ribsam Jr., Esq.

-Lisa von Pier is the Assistant Commissioner serving as the Director of Family and Community Partnerships and Acting Director of the Division on Women.
-Previously, Lisa was the Director of the Division of Family and Community Partnerships, which oversees a statewide network of child abuse prevention programs to strengthen and support families.
-She also oversaw the transition of the Division on Women from the Department of Community Affairs to DCF.
+Lisa von Pier is the Assistant Commissioner serving as the Director of Child Protection and Permanency.
+Previously, Lisa was the Director of Family and Community Partnerships, which oversees a statewide network of child abuse prevention programs to strengthen and support families.
+She also served as the Acting Director of the Division on Women and oversaw the transition of DOW from the Department of Community Affairs to DCF.
 Lisa brings a wealth of child welfare experience to her post.
 Most recently she served as the DYFS Deputy Director for Case Practice where she led a team solely dedicated to the implementation of improved case practice.

 Previously, she served as the DYFS Area Director for the Burlington/Mercer Area Office where she also led two of the case practice immersion sites.
 Prior to that, she held a supervisor's position within the Division of Prevention and Community Partnerships, where she supported seven counties in beginning prevention initiatives.
 Lisa has worked on child abuse and neglect cases for the state and Monmouth County judiciaries, and worked for a non-profit agency serving adolescents.
 While at the Administrative Office of the Courts, Lisa was the Family Division's representative to the Task Force on Child Abuse and Neglect and has served on its Prevention Subcommittee for many years.